-Note - These amounts represent reimbursements received in the current fiscal year from prior fiscal year claims for reimbursement.
+Note - These amounts represent reimbursements for prior year expenditures which were not received until the current fiscal year.

-Note 1 - Commodities received by the District in the amount of \$6,358 were of a non-monetary nature.
-Therefore, the total revenue does not agree with the financial statements by this amount.
+Note 1 - Commodities received by the District in the amount of \$6,936 are of a non-monetary nature and therefore the total revenue will not agree with the financial statements by this amount.

-INDEPENDENT SCHOOL DISTRICT NO. C-3, CHOCTAW COUNTY STATEMENT OF STATUTORY, FIDELITY AND HONESTY BONDS FOR THE YEAR ENDED JUNE 30, 2011
+INDEPENDENT SCHOOL DISTRICT NO. I-333, COTTON COUNTY STATEMENT OF STATUTORY, FIDELITY AND HONESTY BONDS FOR THE YEAR ENDED JUNE 30, 2012